material-motion-archive/pop-swift/README.md

 `SpringTo` uses POP springs to animate properties with a simulated spring curve driven on the main thread of the application.

-`ConfigureSpring` allows you to configure the friction and tension of the spring for a given property.

 ## Installation

 ### Installation with CocoaPods